Harassment in the headlines

 Consent is everything

-Sexual consent has only recently become an issue in Japan.
+Sexual consent has only recently become a topic in Japan.
 In May last year, a student group made a handbook to highlight the issue and distributed it to universities in the Tokyo area.

 And a video made by British police in 2015 has also been widely shared online in Japan.
 It explains consent in terms of whether or not it's appropriate to force someone to drink tea.